-You will develop a range of fashion industry standard practical design and creation skills.
+You will develop a range of fashion industry standard practical design and creation skills, including using computer aided design software to sketch your ideas.

 You are encouraged to be creative, innovative and resourceful, applying critical thinking and problem solving skills to incorporate technology to address design problems and challenges.